About ABE Greater Los Angeles

 Robert’s hobbies include tennis, hiking, and oil painting.
 He is a member of the Pasadena Society of Artists and enjoys painting scenes of urban realism.
 His favorite book is The Lord of the Rings by J.R.R.
 Tolkien.

-Sr. Site Coordinator/Lab Technician at Channel Islands
+Sr. Associate Director/Coordinator at CSU Channel Islands

 Luz Hernandez is an ABE LA liaison who serves as the primary contact for teachers and is responsible for daily lab operations.